Bryce-MW/WikidataExplorer/README.md

       bit from the internet.
 I added a comment with a link to the original location.
 I could have maybe figured that part out own my own, but it would have taken many more hours than I was willing to put in.
-* That's about all there is too it!
+* That's about all there is to it!